ghastlymirror/ghastlyastro/src/content/blog/roki.md

 ---
 title: Röki Game Review, An Adventure Based on Scandinavian Folkore
 description: Last Week I´ve been playing this interesting game called Roki.
-It called my interest for being based in Scandinavian folkore.
+It called my interest for being based in Scandinavian folkore like trolls or other monster types.
 date: 2022-03-20
 category:
   - gaming